yuleiqin/RAIF/README.md

 bash run_complex_bench_all.sh ${model_id} ${model_url} ${batch_size} ${cot_model_id} ${cot_model_url} ${judge_model_id} ${judge_model_url}
 ```

 One should first replace the tokenizer path in `COMPLEX_INSTRUCTIONS/run_local_model_openai.py` with the real path.
-The paths to Qwen, LLaMA, and Mistral tokenizers are needed to load the tokenizers for counting the input and output tokens.
+The paths to Qwen and Mistral tokenizers are needed to load the tokenizers for counting the input and output tokens.